- Take the Eczema Quiz!

 What are the stages of atopic dermatitis?

-Atopic dermatitis affects each child differently, both in terms of onset and severity of symptoms.
+Atopic dermatitis seems to have a differing pattern of involvement depending on the age of a patient.
 In infants, atopic dermatitis typically begins around 6 to 12 weeks of age.
 It may first appear around the cheeks and chin as a patchy facial rash, which can progress to red, scaling, oozing skin.
 The skin may become infected.
 Once the infant becomes more mobile and begins crawling, exposed areas such as the knees and elbows may also be affected.
 An infant with atopic dermatitis may be restless and irritable because of the itching and discomfort.
 Many infants improve by 18 months of age, although they remain at greater than normal risk for dry skin or hand eczema later in life.

 In childhood, the rash tends to occur behind the knees and inside the elbows, on the sides of the neck, and on the wrists, ankles, and hands.
 Often, the rash begins with papules that become hard and scaly when scratched.
 The skin around the lips may be inflamed, and constant licking of the area may lead to small, painful cracks.
 Severe cases of atopic dermatitis may affect growth, and the child may be shorter than average.
 In those with more heavily pigmented skin, especially the face, areas of lighter skin color appear.
 This condition is called pityriasis alba.
 It is usually self-limited and the color will eventually normalize.